Role profiles

 Role type

-Please select whether the new role profile is a volunteer or non-volunteer one.
-If you select non-volunteer, then you will not have to fill most of the details below as it is not possible to recruit for a non-volunteer role profile.
+Please select whether the new role profile is a volunteer or a non-volunteer one.
+If you select non-volunteer, then you will not have to fill most of the details below as these are for volunteer roles only.

 Role base*